 The Vitamix A3500 blender means serious business and made light work of combining ingredients in our tests, without leaving any chunks behind.
-Ice cubes were blitzed up with ease, as were nuts.
+We used it to create deliciously smooth smoothies and it can blitz ice cubes with ease.

 This Vitamix blender has an impressive 10 variable speed settings, a pulse function, five programs with predefined speeds and duration for everything from smoothies, to dips and spreads.
 There's even a programmable timer so that you can set the blender to work and it’ll automatically switch off once the timer is up.

-However, the A3500 is quite bulky though, so take this into account if you’re short on space., it's heavy and it's the most expensive blender we've tested - with a price tag that's double, and in some triple that, of other blenders in this list.
+However, the A3500 is quite bulky, so take this into account if you’re short on space, it's heavy and it's the most expensive blender we've tested - with a price tag that's double, and in some cases triple that of other blenders in this list.

 Read our full review: Vitamix A3500